-The piggy bank shape came into play in the 14th century.
-The first piggy banks were made of “pygg”, an inexpensive clay with an orange hue used in the Middle Ages to make pygg pots, or money jars.
+The first piggy banks were made of pygg.
+In the Middle Ages, people used this inexpensive, orange-hued clay to make all kinds of ware, including pots where they would drop spare coins.
 An early sample of the pygg pot is on display at the National Museum of Indonesia in Jakarta.
-As time passed and materials evolved, the term piggy bank emerged, referring to the shape of the pygg pot as well as the original material.
+As time passed and materials evolved, the term piggy bank emerged, referring to the shape of the pygg pot and the original material.

-Digital, mechanical, ceramic, or porcelain, each of the modern types of piggy banks shares a common purpose and a common heritage, and your art students can create their own versions with our piggy bank lesson plan.
-Using clay to create pinch pots, students will strive for even, thick walls, assembling two vase-like pot shapes to create a single pig-shaped body.
-Adding clay legs and a detailed head completes the pig shape and a slot in the back transforms this structure into a savings vessel.
+Digital, mechanical, ceramic, or porcelain, each of the modern types of piggy banks share a common purpose and a common heritage.
+Our piggy bank lesson plan lets your art students create their own versions of this classic design.
+Using clay to create pinch pots, students will strive for even, thick walls.
+They’ll assemble two vase-like pot shapes to create a single pig-shaped body.
+Adding clay legs and a detailed head completes the pig shape.
+Finally, a slot in the back transforms this structure into a savings vessel.